zuozhenggh/learning-library/developer-library/python-and-database-scripting/intro/intro.md

 Follow the steps in this document.
 The **tutorial** directory has scripts to run and modify.
 The **tutorial/solutions** directory has scripts with the suggested code changes.

-Estimated Lab Time: 60 minutes
+Estimated Workshop Time: 60 minutes

 ### Objectives